tkrabel/bamboolib/README.md

-# bamboolib - a UI for pandas.
+# bamboolib - a GUI for pandas.
 Stop googling pandas commands

 bamboolib is a graphical user interface for pandas dataframes in Jupyter Notebook or Jupyter Lab.